 #1 Cobra 29Lx Professional – Top Pick/Best OverallWHY WE LIKE IT: The Cobra 29Lx Professional CB Radio is a true camper’s dream, featuring 4-watt AM RF power output, which is the highest radio frequency power level, providing enough range for 2-way communication more than 10 miles away.
 It also runs a diagnostic tool to auto-calibrate the strongest signal available, so we do not have to annoyingly toggle through various channels with repeated button presses.

 The Cobra 29LX Dynamike feature allows for improved voice clarity by controlling how loud you are.
 Think of it as a speaker in reverse without distortion and little to no transmission squeal.
 An easy-to read 4-color LCD display is also available in day or night time driving modes, along with 24/7 NOAA weather channel access for regular weather alerts.
+A CB radio and the best car subwoofer make for great travels.

 Lastly, the Cobra 29Lx Professional CB Radio can also be paired with your smartphone to enable hands-free calling and receiving, as well as on-screen voice and text ID.
 It also has a dedicated smartphone app, iRadar, for live police, road hazard, and speed trap alerts to stay ahead of law enforcement.
 Manual alerts can also be reported by other drivers on the same network.”